Sergiolopezflores/Gadget-Accessible-Electromagnetic-Fault-Injection/README.md

 # 3.3 Physical Stabilization, Data Processing and Storage
 The EM-SENSE prototype utilizes a protoboard for stable component arrangement and flexible circuit modifications.
 This setup allows the rapid reconfiguration of elements, such as the LCD display and SD module, without permanent soldering, facilitating adjustments during the testing phase.
 The protoboard also supports the physical stabilization of components, essential for minimizing signal disruption caused by movement or electrical instability.
 To further ensure accurate readings, the system includes safeguards against ambient EM interference, such as grounding strategies and shielding, tailored to the near-field probe’s requirements.
 Data captured by EM-SENSE is stored in real-time on the SD card module, allowing subsequent analysis with advanced signal processing techniques.
 This method ensures the integrity and availability of large datasets without interruption, supporting in-depth investigations of EM emissions over extended periods.
 The data recorded is primarily intended to capture deviations in EM patterns, which may correlate with specific software-induced activities, particularly those indicative of malware.
-Through data visualization on the integrated LCD, preliminary trends and anomalies can be assessed immediately, streamlining the identification of relevant signal features during testing.
+Through data visualization on the integrated LCD, preliminary trends and anomalies can be assessed immediately, streamlining the identification of relevant signal features during testing.

-(a) Pinout diagram of the Arduino
-UNO R4 WiFi, displaying the layout and functionalities of each pin, essential for the configuration of the EMSENSE prototype.
-(b) Arduino UNO R4 WiFi board used as the core of the EM-SENSE prototype, chosen for its processing power and wireless capabilities.
-Figure 3: Images of the Arduino UNO R4 WiFi board and its pinout diagram, essential components of the EM-SENSE prototype setup.

 # 3.4 Summary of Design Adaptations for Research Objectives
 Although EM-SENSE is based on a previously established design, substantial modifications have been made to meet the specific objectives of this research.
 Enhancements in signal sensitivity, data handling, and measurement precision ensure that the prototype meets the stringent requirements for detecting subtle EM variations associated with software execution.
 The device’s adaptability, facilitated by its modular design and the Arduino platform, makes EM-SENSE a highly suitable tool for controlled EM monitoring, enabling the identification of patterns potentially linked to malicious activity within computing systems.

-(a) AZDelivery SPI SD card module. (b) LCD display module (LCM1602C). (c) Near-field probes.
-Figure 4: Components of the EM-SENSE system: (a) SPI SD card module, (b) LCD display, and (c) near-field probes.